 - Internship specific to the grade levels of the credential being applied for (Elementary, Secondary, K-12).

-Applicants can apply for a provisional credential that will allow them to serve as a Principal while completing either or both the coursework and experience requirements.
+Applicants can apply for a provisional credential that will allow them to serve as a Principal while completing the coursework requirements.

 If you have questions regarding Principal Credentials, please contact the NDDPI at (701) 328-4571.